8 Signs Labor Is Near (And When to Take Action!)

 Regular cramping and contractions

-A big one tip off that you’re in labor?
+A big tip off that labor is near?
 Contractions that are coming regularly.
 “When the contractions start to increase in regularity and are becoming persistent, that’s probably the beginning of the latent phase,” Greves says.
 During this time, contractions may start about 15 minutes apart and last about 60 to 90 seconds, and then speed up to about five minutes apart.

 But exactly what do early contractions feel like?
 By this point in your pregnancy, you’ve probably experienced just about every type of cramp possible.
 Well, except for this one very important (and painful!) type.
 Often, contractions during the latent phase of labor can feel like a strong tightening, squeezing or cramping in your back and lower belly, combined with (oh joy!) pressure in the pelvis.
 These can be super-painful or just a little uncomfortable, depending on your pain threshold, Greves says.
 If your early labor contractions aren’t bothering you, that’s a definite perk.
 Just know that they very likely will at some point.
 “In addition to frequency and regularity, the contractions should be progressively getting stronger or more uncomfortable,” Lamppa says.